 Steps in strategic planning

 The first step in any strategic planning process is to define the overall mission and purpose of the organization.
-This allows all stakeholders to understand why they are doing what they do and where their efforts should be focused in order to achieve success.
+This allows all stakeholders to understand why they are doing what they do and where their efforts should be focused to achieve success.

 Challenges of strategic planning